 The Association has several ongoing committees which carry out the organization’s mission and goals.
 These committees work under the supervision of a Steering Committee member and report to the Steering Committee.
 While some committees require persons with specific expertise (such as web development or conference planning), others do not.
 Committee assignments are typically made for no less than one year and up to 3 year terms.
-Please note that there are a limited number of openings each year, so unfortunately not all interested members will be able to join each year.

 Grants Committee is responsible for overseeing the professional development grant programs funded by NEAIR.
 This includes reviewing grant applications and selecting and notifying grant recipients.
 The committee consists of a member of the Steering Committee serving as chair and additional members from the membership.

 Local Arrangements Committee is responsible for all logistical arrangements for the Annual Conference.
 The committee consists of an appointed member to the Steering Committee serving as chair and additional members from the membership.
 Some committee members serve a one-year term.

 Membership Committee oversees a variety of NEAIR activities to ensure that the membership has access to their basic membership benefits, develop new areas of benefits, and communicate these benefits with NEAIR members.
 The committee also provides information to assist new and mid-career NEAIR members, coordinates the Mentor Program which matches newcomers with volunteer mentors, coordinates NEAIR social media, manages the job board, and works to facilitate networking and collegiality among members.